 Over the past decades, our planet's biodiversity has declined massively and it is further jeopardised by the increasing input of harmful substances into the environment.
-At the same time, the average global temperature has already risen by more than 1.1°C from preindustrial levels, with devastating consequences for nature and people.
+At the same time, the average global temperature has already risen by more than 1.1 degrees Celsius from pre-industrial levels, with devastating consequences for nature and people.
 These crises are the direct result of human activities such as burning fossil fuels and the consumption of natural resources.
 As the landscape changes due to our intensive economic activities, habitats are becoming more susceptible to the impacts of the climate crisis, while biodiversity loss is increasing in practically every ecosystem.
-Enormous efforts are needed to stop biodiversity loss and limit global warming to 1.5°C.
+Enormous efforts are needed to stop biodiversity loss and limit global warming to 1.5 degrees Celsius.